If you’re wondering whether you can reset your Schlage keypad lock just from the outside, this post covers everything you need to know.

 - Press and hold the Schlage button on the keypad until the status light turns green and you hear a beep.
 This step should be completed in 10 seconds—as programming mode may time out if it exceeds 10 seconds.

-That said, as you can see, the Programming Code is not required to reset your Schlage keypad lock.
-However, you’ll need to keep the default Programming Code handy as it’s required to make changes to the lock programming, such as changing the Programming Code itself, adding/deleting User Codes, enabling auto-lock, etc.
+As mentioned earlier, make sure you keep the default Programming Code handy as it’s required to make changes to the lock programming, such as changing the Programming Code itself, adding/deleting User Codes, enabling auto-lock, etc., after the reset.

-For your needs, let’s look at how to change the default Programming Code, add User Codes and delete User Codes after resetting the lock.
+For your needs, let’s look at how to reprogram your Schlage keypad Lock after resetting it.

 Changing the Programming Code